- Lead Solder Vs Lead Free Body Soldering General Information

 What are the similarities?

 Both lead-based and lead-free body solders are applied similarly.
 Both need to be applied to clean bare steel.
 Both require tinning.
 Our tinning supplies serve the dual function of chemically cleaning the surface while depositing a thin coating of (mostly tin) metal, which provides an ideal bond to the subsequently applied solder.
 After wiping away the surplus tinning material, the surface is re-heated and solder applied.
 Once sufficient solder to level the surface has been applied, the area is re-heated and the paddle is used to level the repair.
 In the case of the lead-based solder, the paddle is used like a knife spreading butter.
 In the case of the lead-free solder, the paddle is used to push the solder into the surface.
 The "spreading" technique is not recommended in the case of the lead-free because impurities may become trapped..

 Both body solders are applied in basically the same manner.
-The lead-free body solder has the advantage of being stronger and safer, and it's also suitable for powder coating.
+If you can work in lead, you can work with lead free.
+The lead-free body solder has the advantage of being stronger and safer, and can be sanded and filed.
+Because of its slightly higher melting point, lead free solder is also suitable for powder coating.